TRANSPARENT AND ETHICAL GOVERNMENT

 OPEN MEETINGS LAW

-74-206A. negotiations in open session. [effective until july 1, 2020] (1) All negotiations between a governing body and a labor organization shall be in open session and shall be available for the public to attend.
+74-206A. negotiations in open session.
+(1) All negotiations between a governing body and a labor organization shall be in open session and shall be available for the public to attend.
 This requirement also applies to negotiations between the governing body’s designated representatives and representatives of the labor organization.
-This requirement shall also apply to meetings with any labor negotiation arbitrators, mediators or similar labor dispute meeting facilitators.
+This requirement shall also apply to meetings with any labor negotiation arbitrators, fact finders, mediators or similar labor dispute meeting facilitators when meeting with both parties to the negotiation at the same time.
 Provided, however, a governing body or its designated representatives may hold an executive session for the specific purpose of:

-(a) Considering a labor contract offer or to formulate a counteroffer; or
+(a) Deliberating on a labor contract offer or to formulate a counteroffer; or

 (b) Receiving information about a specific employee, when the information has a direct bearing on the issues being negotiated and a reasonable person would conclude that the release of that information would violate that employee’s right to privacy.